MicrosoftEdge/WebView2Feedback/specs/Workers.md

                     /*Cleanup on worker destruction*/
                 };

-                LogMessage("Service worker has been registered with a scope: " + serviceWorkerRegistration.Scope);
+                LogMessage("Service worker has been registered with a scope: " + serviceWorkerRegistration.ScopeUri);

-                CoreWebView2ServiceWorker serviceWorker = await
-                serviceWorkerRegistration.GetActiveServiceWorkerAsync();

-                if (serviceWorker != null)
+                serviceWorkerRegistration.ServiceWorkerActivated += async (sender, args) =>
                 {
+                    CoreWebView2ServiceWorker serviceWorker = args.ActiveServiceWorker;
                     serviceWorker.WorkerDestroyed += (sender, args) =>
                     {
                             /*Cleanup on worker destruction*/
                     };

                     // Send a list of resources to the service worker to cache.
                     PostMessageToWorker(serviceWorker);
-                }
-                else
-                {
-                   LogMessage("No active service worker available.");

                 }
             }
         };